ancosen/Mnemosyne/README.md

    -o      File or folder to backup
    -d      Backup destination directory
    -c      Add a crontab rule to this command
+   -l 	   List of crontab rule
+   -r      Erase all crontab rule
    -v      Verbose
 ```